 If people see you instantly having 4-star ratings as compared to the other companies providing similar services with fewer ratings than you, or else no rating at all, they can make an easy decision.
 This creates trust among the customers and through this; you can convert many visitors to potential customers.
 If this scenario comes true, congratulations!
 You are at the top of the list.

-How to Get More Reviews That are Positive
+How to Get More Reviews That are Positive?

-Every business loves receiving positive reviews from their customers.
+Every business loves receiving positive reviews from its customers.
 Nevertheless, this is hard, since leaving a review is not always a piece of a cake.
 Firstly, it is an extra thing that has to be done in a day, which requires little extra time and most people do not want to spend this extra time in leaving a review.
-Certainly, they are boiling and they want the world to know about the reality.
+Certainly, they are boiling and they want the world to know about reality.
 Odds are, you have a lot more satisfied customers that are not necessarily reflected in your Google and Amazon reviews.

 The rub then, as they say, is tapping into all that positive experience and encouraging customers to add their feedback where people can see it.